vlain1337/deo/README.md

 There are so many PHP shell backdoors that are obfuscated just to cover up that in their code there is a logger that will automatically send the full backdoor shell url, server ip and others to the creator emails or telegram bots, so that the creator can get a shell backdoored website for free, usually the php shell is open-source but some irresponsible people add loggers to it and then obfuscate it and then distribute it for public use, but some are just to protect their code from a skid :p and if there's an error, blank, fix it by your self.

-## Where did i got all the PHP shell?

-github repo, web.archive.org, website that has been hacked, websites that provide php shell download services.

 Missing original shell? or any request to deobfuscate? mail me at *<b>bapakgwheker[at]duck.com</b>*

 ## Disclaimer